MPSP Program: The Study Phase

 If you want to know what a MPSP Spring School looks like, take a look here!

 Erlangen is a university city located in northern Bavaria, close to the city of Nuremberg.
-The Friedrich-Alexander University Erlangen-Nuernberg (FAU) is Bavaria's second largest university, hosting some 40,000 students.
+The Friedrich Alexander University Erlangen-Nuernberg (FAU) is Bavaria's second largest university, hosting some 40,000 students.
 Erlangen has a long tradition in optics research and teaching and is home to the Max Planck Institute for the Science of Light.

 For more information on the Master's program in Erlangen, please check the university's website here.

-Jena, also known as the "City of Light" is located in the Free State of Thuringia and is a centre of education and research.
+Jena, also known as the "City of Light" is located in the Free State of Thuringia and is a center of education and research.
 Optics and photonics are the leading technologies in Jena’s industrial sector.

 Go to Editor View